crashworks3d/Iron_Man_Servo/README.md

 ## **WARNING!!!**

+Attempting to upload this code will void any support and potentially render your board useless.
+The following boards are not supported by this code:

+- AM2, AM3, AM4, AM6 (discontinued)
+- MKE-Mini, MKE, MKE-D, MKE-J

+If you have purchased one of our MKE series boards, you can upload the code directly from our website https://www.crashworks3d.com/upload.
 If you have an AM2, AM3 or AM4 board, DO NOT USE THIS CODE!!!
 Attempting to upload this code will void any support and potentially render your board useless.
 For a copy of the AM source code, contact us with your order number.

 ## Getting Started